Deployment

 FAQ

-How does BotBrowser handle headless mode detection?
+How does BotBrowser handle headless mode differences?

 Can I use BotBrowser with my existing Playwright or Puppeteer code?